Deseteral/lebkuchen-fm/README.md

 #### Development
 Running `npm run dev` builds your code and runs the application.
 You have to setup MongoDB and environmental variables as described in [#Development](#Development) section of this document to have fully functioning application.

+You can use `./devops/local-command.sh` script to issue `/fm` commands to localhost instance of the service.

 #### Event stream
 This service communicates with clients mostly using event stream implemented on WebSockets.
 For possible events check out [event data models](packages/service/src/event-stream/model/events.ts).